 Alex Armstrong is committed to the future of Dunmow.
-He is a town councillor.
+He is a Dunmow town and district councillor.
 He was Chair of the Dunmow Town Team for 2 years, whose aim is to create a more vibrant and dynamic High St in the town.
 Previously he served on the Havering Chamber of Commerce for 10 years.

 “I do not want Dunmow to become either a dormitory town or a concrete jungle – any development must be in tune with the desire of the local residents.”
 Alex Armstrong